rust-lang/rust/doc/adding_lints.md

 /// Insert a short example of code that triggers the lint
 ///
 /// // Good
-/// Insert a short example of improved code that doesnt trigger the lint
+/// Insert a short example of improved code that doesn't trigger the lint
 /// ```
-declare_clippy_lint! // ...
+declare_clippy_lint! { /* ... */ }
 ```

 Once your lint is merged, this documentation will show up in the [lint